 Lack of support in the area of mental illness and addiction have been a growing concern for many years.
 With the arrival of COVID-19 many experts are concerned about an 'echo pandemic' of mental health challenges.Read more

 Many steps with one goal

-Our Truth & Reconcilation Research Action Team encompasses both Indigenous Elders and Non-Indigenous Leaders that continually examine steps we can take as a society to address the consequences of our colonial past.
-On May 25th, Delegates at our Assembly voted to support a call for an Aboriginal Liason Office in every district of the Calgary Police Services.
+Our Truth & Reconciliation Research Action Team encompasses both Indigenous Elders and Community Members and Non-Indigenous Leaders that continually examine steps we can take as a society to address the consequences of our ongoing legacy of colonization.Read more

-As plans are made to re-start our economy the Enviroment team invites us to image a brighter climate future.
-The Enviroment team, led by our member organization, the Climate Hub, is asking that the City of Calgary build for not just stimulus but climate through our Green Stimulus plan.Read more
+As plans are made to re-start our economy the Environment team invites us to image a brighter climate future.
+The Environment team, led by our member organization, the Climate Hub, is asking that the City of Calgary build for not just stimulus but climate through our Green Stimulus plan.Read more

 Basic Income (BI), is a program where a regular, predictable income is unconditionally available to recipients who need it.
 BI provides an amount of money capable of supporting a stable, healthy life, and enables all who receive it to be full participants in the economy.
 There are many aspects to consider in adopting a Basic Income program including costs, implentation challenges, marketplace impact and social benefits.

 Our members recognized the growing problem of social isolation on April 4, 2019 when our delgates assembly asked that a team be formed to look at combating social isolation.
-As 2020 unfolded the consequences of social isolation is being felt by a far greater portion of our population then we could have imagined.
-On May 25, 2020 our social isolation team is putting forward a proposal to help strengthen our city.Read more
+As 2020 has unfolded, the consequences of social isolation has been felt by a far greater portion of our population then we could have imagined.
+On May 25, 2020 our social isolation team put forward a proposal to help strengthen our city.Read more